 Food Stall, Fast Food

 Reflecting San Francisco’s burgeoning start-up identity, Off the Grid gathers a diverse range of food vendors numbering over 200 for San Francisco’s most vibrant weekly street food event.
 Taking place every Friday evening at San Francisco’s Fort Mason Center, Off the Grid has also expanded its roster of events to a weekly Sunday afternoon picnic in the Presidio, and a late-summer Thursday night market in the same location.
-With hundreds of vendors, the choice will not be between what kinds of food, but how many different dishes one can possibly consume, with a cart dedicated to crème brulee, another dedicated to lobster, numerous vegan options and an endless scope of cuisines from Asian fusion to burgers and Mexican specialties.
-Food of all types can be washed down with an impressive array of beverage vendors, from Rye on the Road cocktail specialists to craft beers and wine.
+With the number of vendors, the choice will not be between what kinds of food you can consume but how many different dishes, with a cart dedicated to crème brulée, another dedicated to lobster, numerous vegan options and an endless scope of cuisines, including Asian fusion, burgers and Mexican specialties.
+There is also an impressive array of beverage vendors, such as Rye On The Road cocktail specialists, craft beers and wine.

 Soma StrEatfood Park

 Transforming the post-industrial space of San Francisco’s SoMa neighborhood is the Soma StrEatfood Park, offering a permanent venue for the city’s premier food truck vendors.
 The StrEat food Park, which is open every day, provides a continuously changing roster of vendors and an exciting schedule of events, such as night bazaars and sports-viewing parties.
 Weekly events also ensure a regular source of entertainment with delicious food and specials, including bottomless Mimosa Sundays, Friday night comedy shows and karaoke Saturdays.
 The StrEat food Park’s Streat Brew truck is one of the first of its kind to serve tap beers, wines and even sangria with an unmissable weekday happy hour.

 Fillmore Farmers’ Market